Kostia-Zuev/Critical-Infrastructure-Networks/README.md

 [![DOI](https://zenodo.org/badge/87771758.svg)](https://zenodo.org/badge/latestdoi/87771758)

-If you find this network data collection useful in your work, I encourage you to cite this repository.
+If you find this network data collection useful in your work, I encourage you to cite the repository.
 You can use the following BibTeX citation:

 ```
 @misc{KZ_CIN_2017_545662,